joda01/imagec-doc/docs/starting/first_steps.md

 :::

 It is important to set the correct grouping options in combination with the correct filename regular expression.
-Based on these settings, ImageC performs some statistical calculations of the results during a running analysis.
+Based on these settings, ImageC performs calculations of the results during a running analysis.
 This dramatically improves the speed of report generation.
 However, if the grouping settings are wrong, these statistics will also be calculated in a wrong way.

 When grouping by {guilabel}`Foldername` or {guilabel}`Filename` is selected ImageC will pre-calculate the statistics based on the determined group.
-Average, Median, Min, Max, Standard deviation, Sum and Count are calculated for each group in advanced When opening a analysis result (see {doc}`dive into the tutorials <../starting/results>`) these pre-calculated values are loaded for a fluid and fast view.
+Average, Median, Min, Max, Standard deviation, Sum and Count are calculated for each group When opening a analysis result (see {doc}`dive into the tutorials <../starting/results>`) these pre-calculated values are loaded for a fluid and fast view.

-It is not possible to modify the grouping settings subsequently, as this would necessitate the repetition of the precalculation, which is not currently supported by ImageC.
+A change of the grouping settings after analysis is currently not supported by ImageC.
+If the grouping settings are changed the analysis has to be repeated.

 The {guilabel}`Working Directory` should be set to the folder where the images to be analyzed are stored.